Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

 Inspecting Violations Graphically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Similar to generating a graphical representation of a feasible solution, it is also possible to generate a figure representing the violations within a given power grid.
-We can use the :meth:`generate_opf_violations_figure` to generate a :class:`plotly.graph_objects.Figure` object that can be displayed in, e.g., a browser window.
+We can use the :func:`gurobi_optimods.opf.violation_plot` to generate a :class:`plotly.graph_objects.Figure` object that can be displayed in, e.g., a browser window.
 Please note that it is required to install the ``plotly`` package to use this functionality.
 In addition to bus coordinates and case information, we also need to provide the violations dictionary to the function.
 In the following we use the previously discussed violated solution and plot the result.

 .. code-block::